 Who can make a loan to the Co-op?

 To make a loan you have to be an Oregon resident and a fully paid shareowner of the Co-op.
 If you are an owner on a share payment plan, you must complete your payments before you can make a loan.
 Contact us (email: email@example.com) to pay your remaining balance in one payment.
-If you are an owner who lives outside Oregon, you can make a donation to our effort.

 What are the basic loan terms?